ant-design/ant-design-pro-site/docs/available-script.en-US.md

 ### `npm run fetch:blocks`

 This script can download all the blocks to the current project.
 You will get the same interface as `https://preview.pro.ant.design/`.

+### `npm run i18n-remove`

+This script will try to delete all the i18n code in the project, which is not good for complex runtime code.